Updated: November 24, 2015

-Louisville, Ky.— During the last few holiday seasons, some people have received a widely-circulated email called “Think Before You Donate” that contains false information about a number of nonprofits, including Goodwill.
-The email claims a person named Mark Curran is the president and “owner” of Goodwill.
+Louisville, Ky.— During the last few holiday seasons, some people have received a widely-circulated email or viewed a social media post called “Think Before You Donate” that contains false information about a number of nonprofits, including Goodwill.
+The email/social media post claims a person named Mark Curran is the president and “owner” of Goodwill.
 No one by that name has ever headed a Goodwill organization.
 Kentucky’s Goodwill is led by President and CEO Amy Luttrell, and Jim Gibbons is the CEO of Goodwill Industries International since 2008.

 We would like to address some of the other issues raised in the email.
 Please note the following facts about Goodwill Industries of Kentucky:

 - Goodwill Industries of Kentucky is a registered, reputable 501(c)(3) nonprofit organization.

 - Donations to Goodwill support our mission of providing job training, employment, employment counseling, and adult literacy for people who face barriers to finding and keeping a job.

 - Goodwill helped place Kentuckians into more than 3,400 jobs in the 2015 fiscal year.

 - About 78% of Goodwill’s employees in Kentucky have a disability or other disadvantage that affects their ability to find and maintain employment.